-If a County does not issue bond anticipation notes, but instead goes directly to a bond issue, the first principal payment of a bond issue must fall within two years of the date of the bonds.
+If a town, village or city does not issue bond anticipation notes, but instead goes directly to a bond issue, the first principal payment of a bond issue must fall within two years of the date of the bonds.

 Put another way, the rule is that the first principal payment with respect to any financing must be made within two years of the date of the first bond anticipation note or within two years of the date of the bonds.